RayRoestenburg/kafka-avro-tools/README.md

 # kafka-avro-tools

-Very simple docker image to read avro messages from a kafka topic.
+Very simple docker image to read avro messages from a kafka topic and print these in JSON format.
 NOTE: you need to add your own schema files to the schemas directory before building the image.

 ## Build